opencontainers/image-tools/cmd/oci-create-runtime-bundle/oci-create-runtime-bundle.1.md

 **--rootfs**
   A directory representing the root filesystem of the container in the OCI runtime bundle.
 It is strongly recommended to keep the default value. (default "rootfs")

+**--same-owner**
+  Preserve the owner and group of the layer entries when unpacking the image (default for superuser, but not for ordinary users).

 **--type**
   Type of the file to unpack.
 If unset, oci-create-runtime-bundle will try to auto-detect the type.
 One of "imageLayout,image"